 The above basic rate and higher rate thresholds level and Personal Allowance have been fixed to 2025-26 for England, Wales, and Northern Ireland.

 Income tax rates for Scotland

 |Top rate: 46%||Over £150,000||Over £150,000|

-The personal allowance is phased out by £1 for every £2 in excess of £100,000 so it will not be obtained by higher earners.
-The personal allowance entitlement also does not apply to taxpayers excluding over £2,000 of non-UK income and gains from UK tax under the remittance basis.
+The personal allowance is phased out by £1 for every £2 in excess of £100,000 so will not be obtained by higher earners.
+The personal allowance entitlement is also lost for those excluding over £2,000 of non-UK income and gains from UK tax under the remittance basis.

 |Less: Overseas workday relief|